jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 security solutions, including end\-point solutions, network security solutions, cloud security, API security, internal segmentation technology, and more.
-In 2019, Gartner standardized the practice by introducing the network\-centric concept of the Security Operations Center (SOC) Visibility Triad.229According to Gartners research, a modern SOC must rely on three well\-known core security elements for increased threat visibility, detection, response, investigation, and
+In 2019, Gartner standardized the practice by introducing the network\-centric concept of the Security Operations Center (SOC) Visibility Triad.229 According to Gartner’s research, a modern SOC must rely on three well\-known core security elements for increased threat visibility, detection, response, investigation, and
 remediation:
 SIEM